 While top bosses complain that graduates are not equipped to deal with the day-to-day of the working life, few companies are prepared to roll up their sleeves and give the necessary guidance to bring these graduates up to speed.
 After all, making tea and pressing a button on a photocopier hardly brings a star quality to a CV once graduates have done their internship.

-Having done a few internships when training as a journalist, I can say with confidence that I learned very little from my (often unpaid) time in the newsroom, often I was performing tasks that did little to test my abilities or prove my worth; if someone senior had spent 10 minutes of their time outlining what I have to do and asking what I would like to have a go at doing, it would’ve been much more valuable experience.
+Having done a few internships when training as a journalist, I can say with confidence that I learned very little from my (often unpaid) time in newsrooms, often I was performing tasks that did little to test my abilities or prove my worth; if someone senior had spent 10 minutes of their time outlining what I have to do and asking what I would like to have a go at doing, it would’ve been much more valuable experience.

 So, university fees have increased by 300% in the last four years, but what exactly are students getting in return?
 What extras do they get for this extra cash?